GLOBAL MARKETS-Stocks, dollar hold gains with all eyes on Fed meeting

 MSCI's broadest index of Asia-Pacific shares outside Japan had ended slightly weaker overnight while Japan's Nikkei average had closed flat.

-The Bank of Japan is widely expected to reinforce its commitment this week to a massive stimulus program for some time to come.
+The Bank of Japan also meets this week and is widely expected to reinforce its commitment to its massive stimulus programme.

 There had been something of boost from Hong Kong's Hang Seng Index which finished 0.4% higher.
 At the weekend, the territory's leader Carrie Lam backed down over a bill that would have allowed extradition to China.

-The Hang Seng fell for three sessions in a row through Friday, after the extradition bill triggered mass protests and some of the worst unrest seen in the territory since Britain handed it back to Chinese rule in 1997.
+The Hang Seng had fallen for three sessions in a row, after the extradition bill triggered mass protests and some of the worst unrest seen in the territory since Britain handed it back to Chinese rule in 1997.

 "Last week the issue looked as if it would become another thorny point between the United States and China.
 As the bill is now being postponed indefinitely, things will likely calm down, which is good for markets," said Hiroyuki Ueno, senior strategist at Sumitomo Mitsui Trust Asset Management.